Thursday, December 31, 2020

 This is the End, Sort of . . .

-And with the completion of my project, my internship came to an end.
+With the completion of my project, my internship came to an end.
 Paul Andrews gave me a positive report, though honestly pointing out the areas I did not perform as well in as I could have, such as master control, and watching my levels on ENG, but otherwise it was a memorable experience, and I thought that would be the end of it.

 My 1987 summer internship report.
 Paul Andrews' evaluation of my internship.

 There wasn’t much for me to do with my newly acquired technical skills at remote, rural Houghton College.
-I was tapped to help a group of local high school students at nearby Belfast Central School prepare an entry for the New York State Learning Technologies Fair sponsored by the senate education committee.
+I was tapped to help a group of local high school students, all girls, at nearby Belfast Central School prepare an entry for the New York State Learning Technologies Fair sponsored by the senate education committee.
 Belfast at the time was a rural school district with a high degree of poverty, and all the associated problems that came with it.
 The project was to be a political campaign video.
 My job was mainly to advise the students, but they were completely clueless and lacked any equipment.
 Their technology teacher showed off somewhat sheepishly the school’s equipment, two black and white cameras from the early 70s.
 It would not do.
 I borrowed a JVC BT-110 video camera from the college and edited the project on its Panasonic AS-6000 color special effects generator/switcher.

 The student leading the group, Amber, was a shy ninth grader.